Cornell-MAE-UG/sp26-portfolio-saf267-boop/_projects/2026-Nutcracker.md

 layout: project
 title: Design your own Nutcracker
 description: Designed a functional nutcracker to meet specified force and usability constraints using statics, moment equilibrium, and beam deflection analysis.
 The project included force modeling, geometric design, and cross-section optimization.
-image: /assets/images/Diagram.jpg
 ---

 Overview:
-I need to design a usable nutcracker given certain paramteres.
+I need to design a usable nutcracker given certain parameteres.

 | Parameter | Value |